Stable limit theorems for additive functionals of one-dimensional diffusion processes: Introduction and main result

 When $f\in\mathrm{\bm{L}}^1(\mu)$ and $\mu(f)\neq0$, we can use Theorem \ref{main_theorem} with the function $f-\mu(f)$ provided it satisfies Assumption \ref{assump_f}.

 When $\alpha\geq2$, the stable process obtained in the limit is a Brownian motion, which is the only $2$-stable process.
 A standard strategy to show central limit theorems for the additive functional $\int_0^t f(X_s)\dr s$ is to solve the Poisson equation $\mathcal{L}g = f$, where $\mathcal{L}$ is the infinitesimal generator of $(X_t)_{t\geq0}$ with domain $D_{\mathcal{L}}$.
 One can refer to Jacod-Shiryaev \cite[Chapter VIII]{jacod2013limit}, Pardoux-Veretennikov \cite{pardoux} or Cattiaux, Chafaï and Guillin \cite{cattiaux2011central}.
-Assume $f$ is continuous and define the function
+Assume that $f$ is a continuous function in $\mathrm{L}^1(\mu)$ and define the function